 Milwaukee is a very large city located in the state of Wisconsin.
 With a population of 600,155 people and 210 constituent neighborhoods, Milwaukee is the largest community in Wisconsin.

-Milwaukee is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Milwaukee is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Milwaukee is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Milwaukee who work in office and administrative support (14.20%), sales jobs (8.79%), and food service (7.81%).
+There are especially a lot of people living in Milwaukee who work in office and administrative support (13.97%), sales jobs (8.73%), and food service (7.90%).

-The education level of Milwaukee citizens is a little higher than the average for US cities and towns: 22.76% of adults in Milwaukee have at least a bachelor's degree.
+The population of Milwaukee overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Milwaukee, 23.28% have at least a bachelor's degree.

 Milwaukee is an extremely ethnically-diverse city.
 The people who call Milwaukee home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Milwaukee residents report their race to be White, followed by Black or African-American.
+The greatest number of Milwaukee residents report their race to be Black or African-American, followed by White.
 Milwaukee also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 17.74% of the city’s residents.
+People of Hispanic or Latino origin account for 17.98% of the city’s residents.
 Important ancestries of people in Milwaukee include Polish, Irish, Italian, and English.